 Rental vehicles should be used to obtain economical or practical transportation (i.e., when it would cost more to travel by taxi, bus, subway, etc.).
+When leasing vehicles in foreign countries, it is advisable to purchase all available and reasonable levels of insurance including Personal Accident Liability Insurance (PAI).
 Itemized receipts are required.
-Liability insurance supplement, personal accident insurance (PAI), safe trip insurance or personal effects insurance (PEI) are NOT allowable.
+Please refer to Domestic Travel sections regarding other allowability and receipt requirements.